-Search on for man who killed 2 officers in Southern California
+Suspect in killing of 2 officers arrested

 Within 10 minutes of their arrival, as they tried to get him to comply with their orders, the suspect opened fire.

-Palm Springs resident Arnold Morales described hearing a flurry of gunshots, one after the other in rapid succession, as he drove home from the gym.
+Palm Springs resident Arnold Morales described hearing a flurry of gunshots in rapid succession as he drove home from the gym.

 "That's not fireworks," Morales told CNN affiliate KMIR. "(It was) bang-bang-bang.
 We must've heard at least 30 shots.
 It could be more."